- Our Company

 All rights reserved.

-For Imperial and its subsidiaries a workforce of over 700 people is the most valuable resource and fundamental to the success of the Company.
-In the region in which they operate, the mines work with leadership and members of the community to assist them in meeting their objectives with a focus on youth, education and health.
+The process of turning rock into value is entirely dependent on people and the expertise they lend to this task.
+Which is why our most valuable resource is our workforce of over 790 people.
+They are fundamental to the success of the Company and the regions in which we operate.
+We are committed to working with leadership and members of the community to assist them in meeting their objectives with a focus on youth, education and health.

-The mines partner with and support regional educational institutions whose programs are geared to the next generation of geoscientists, engineers, trades and other skilled positions.
-The Red Chris mine is engaged with Northwest Community College School of Exploration & Mining (Smithers) Program Advisory Committee to support development of programs like the Environmental Monitoring Assistant Program, the field based Workforce Exploration Skills Training Program, and the Mineral Processing Operator and Surface Mining Foundations Program.
-The mine has benefited from these programs by filling entry level positions, and expects this to be a valuable source for obtaining newly skilled workers.
+We work closely with and support regional educational institutions whose programs are geared to the next generation of geoscientists, engineers, trades and other skilled positions.
+The Company is engaged with Northwest Community College School of Exploration & Mining (Smithers) Program Advisory Committee to support development of programs like the Environmental Monitoring Assistant Program, the field based Workforce Exploration Skills Training Program, and the Mineral Processing Operator and Surface Mining Foundations Program.
+Students from these programs have filled numerous entry level positions at the Red Chris mine and we expect that this program will continue to be a valuable source of newly skilled workers.

 The value of the programs noted below extends beyond acquiring skills and qualifications - they help to create a foundation for sustainable communities.

-Collectively Imperial, its subsidiaries and their employees support a range of organizations across the province including BC Children’s Hospital, the United Way, Big Brothers and Big Sisters, the Association for Mineral Exploration of BC, the Mining Association of BC, the Mining Association of Canada, BC Chamber of Commerce, BC Business Council, and local government associations such as Union of BC Municipalities, North Central Local Government Association, and several Chamber of Commerce branches.
+Collectively Imperial, its subsidiaries and their employees support a range of charitable organizations across the province including BC Children’s Hospital, the United Way, Big Brothers and Big Sisters.
+We also provide support and are active with the Association for Mineral Exploration of BC, the Mining Association of BC, the Mining Association of Canada, BC Chamber of Commerce, the BC Business Council, and government associations such as the Union of BC Municipalities, the North Central Local Government Association and First Nation Communities.

-Mine management work closely and cooperatively with First Nation representatives and government regulators to assure environmental management is consistent with the needs of the local First Nations and meets the highest industry standards.
+Mine management works closely and cooperatively with First Nation representatives and government regulators to assure environmental management is consistent with the needs of the local First Nations and meets the highest industry standards.
 One of the key commitments is to maintain water quality that will sustain aquatic life.
-Aquatic life is the most sensitive user of water; therefore by protecting aquatic ecosystems other water users (recreational, drinking water and wildlife) are also protected.
+Aquatic life is the most sensitive user of water; therefore, by protecting aquatic ecosystems, other water users (recreational, drinking water, wildlife) are also protected.
 Long term water quality is closely monitored to ensure the requisite water quality criteria to protect aquatic life are achieved.